Usage and admin help

 When can you expect these changes

 We’re not rushing into this, and we don’t want you to feel rushed either.
 We’ve heard loud and clear that too much change at once can be disruptive.
-We’ll start to roll out the new navigation in early 2020 and gather feedback as we go.
+We’ll start to roll out the new navigation in April 2020 and gather feedback as we go.
 When our improved navigation is made available for your site, each user can choose to turn it on or keep the existing navigation until we’re confident the new experience is ready to be turned on for everyone permanently.
 This process will likely take around three months.

 For more, take a look at the frequently asked questions.